Is eucalyptol really better than a breath of fresh air? Keep reading to learn about this unique cannabis-derived terpene.

 Have you ever walked through a eucalyptus forest?
 There is nothing quite like it.
 The smell of eucalyptol wafts around you, soothing your lungs and airways.
 There is certainly a chemical explanation for this effect, yet the feeling registers as more poetic than scientific.

-Whether you experience your eucalyptol in your cannabis products, food, or cough drops, this terpene’s health-boosting and pleasure-enhancing benefits are unmistakable.
+Whether you experience your eucalyptol in your cannabis products, food, or cough drops, this terpene’s pleasure-enhancing benefits are unmistakable.